Shifts of consciousness:

-The stories add up to something—a larger story that had been going on all along in the background.
+The stories and poems add up to something—a novel of speculative fiction that had been going on all along in the background.
 This is the story that the eccentric Hank Randall discovers at the end of his own rope, or, as he puts it, “at the other end of my arm.”
 But the full story doesn’t become clear until Hank begins living in a different scale of reference, like what Charles Yu describes as living in a “science fictional universe.”

 The stories in Frameshifts are for readers open to a path that twists through mysteries, suspense, philosophy, poetry, history, military escapades, dramatic dialogues, letters, lectures, adventure, fictional memoirs, science fiction, dystopia, and political intrigue.
 Whether you want a whodunit, a lost missile launch code, the sinister results of the petty politics of town councils and school boards, genetic engineering gone awry, or a utopian reform of agriculture and society that seems almost too perfect, then these stories are for you.

 The Frameshift Project now includes additional stories, poems, a series of operas produced in several venues, and a website.

 The Frameshifts website also comprises book reviews, commentary, librettos, poetry, and announcements of new stage productions.

 The artist Robert Henri wrote that the first material artists must master is themselves.
 My parents were always working on themselves, learning and giving.
 I have tried to do the same.
 This site is not a sales promotion; it is a gift outreach.